 What is your favorite dress up theme?
 The 70’s… I just put on a disco shirt and let my hair do its thang.

 What is your ‘go to’ crazy hat night creation?
 I’ve been trying to perfect the classic Cowboy hat made out of cardboard boxes, it’s still a work in progress.

 How many years have you worked here?
-This will be my second season working for Canyons.
+This will be my fourth season working for Canyons.

 What is your favorite thing about Canyons?
 The family atmosphere.